kevintpeng/Learn-Something-Every-Day/Technologies/Buildkite.md

 The buildkite agent is a build runner that runs automated builds on your own infrastructure.
 Its responsible for running build jobs and reporting the status back to output logs.

 Each agent has a configuration file with meta data (key value pairs), jobs connect to agents based on meta-data.
 Meta-data can help each agent talk to buildkite.

+### Buildkite Pipeline
+Build pipelines take your build, split them into smaller steps and parallelizes them over multiple build agents (huge speed improvements for builds).

+### Buildkite Webhooks
+Allow you to monitor and respond to events within your buildkite organization.
+Provides real time view of activity.

+### Buildkite API
+API gives programmatic access to extend, integrate and automate anything.